Linkinlog/DidIDoThat/README.md

 - [x] Clicking more qr codes makes more, it should only make one
 - [x] ~~Alert user that new qr codes destroy old ones~~ We just don't destroy old ones until a new one is made, which isnt possible yet
 - [ ] Make it possible to regenerate qr codes
-- [ ] Alert user that we even use qr codes for auth, probably early on
+- [ ] ~~Alert user that we even use qr codes for auth, probably early on~~ nah its in the profile page and theres password auth
-- [ ] We are using http cookies
+- [x] We are using http cookies
 - [ ] Add a favicon
-- [ ] error handling
+- [x] error handling
-- [ ] we probably want a backup to the qr codes cause it might be pretty annoying
+- [x] we probably want a backup to the qr codes cause it might be pretty annoying
 - [ ] finish cr(ud) operations
 - [ ] sort taks based on date